Dual Diagnosis And Addiction: Overcoming The Challenges

 When someone has a mental health condition and experiences addiction they face many challenges.
 It can be difficult to determine what is the source of the problem as either can feed into the other.

 It can be more difficult to reach a diagnosis and marrying up treatment for both, simultaneously, can be very difficult to arrange: But it need not be.
-Here at Find Me a Rehab we provide 24 hour rehab advice as well as alcohol and drug treatment with a free rehab referral service.

 The NHS is not responsible for addiction treatment.
 While they are sometimes contracted in by statutory services, you can not rock up to A+E and get admitted to a rehab centre: It is not going to happen.